On the rate and on the gravitational wave emission of short and long GRBs: Conclusions

-Therefore, in Sec.~\ref{sec:6} we assess quantitatively the GW detectability of the inspiral regime of S-GRFs, S-GRBs and U-GRBs only by aLIGO.
-We recall that, following \citep{2016LRR....19....1A}, we adopt as the threshold for detectability a signal-to-noise ratio equal to 8.
+Therefore, in Sec.~\ref{sec:6} we assess quantitatively the GW detectability of the inspiral regime of S-GRFs, S-GRBs and U-GRBs only by Advanced LIGO.
+We recall that, following \citet{2016LRR....19....1A}, we adopt as the threshold for detectability a signal-to-noise ratio equal to 8.
 We present in Fig.~\ref{fig:GWdetGRBs} and Table~\ref{tab:summary} the expected detection rate of the GW emission.
-Three observational campaigns of aLIGO are analyzed: O1 (2015/2016), O3 (2017/2018), and 2022+ namely the one by the entire network including LIGO-India at design sensitivity.
-In Table~\ref{tab:summary} we compare and contrast this rate with the occurrence rate of the GRB sub-classes and their rate of observations by $\gamma$-ray telescopes.
+Four observational campaigns of Advanced LIGO are analyzed: O1 (2015/2016), O2 (2016/2017), O3 (2017/2018), and 2022+ namely the one by the entire network at design sensitivity including LIGO-India.
+In Table~\ref{tab:summary} we compare and contrast this rate with the occurrence rate of the GRB subclasses and their rate of observations by $\gamma$-ray telescopes.

-Keeping the above in mind, we conclude for each GRB sub-class: \begin{enumerate} \item[I.] {\bf XRFs:} their $\nu$NS-NS \emph{out-states} transit, during the inspiral regime which spans the frequency range $f < f_{\rm merger}/(1+z)$ (see Table~\ref{tab:freqs}), first the eLISA frequency band to then enter the aLIGO and AdV ones in the final orbits prior to the merging process (i.e. when $P_{\rm orb}<0.2$~s).
+Keeping the above in mind, we conclude for each GRB subclass: \begin{enumerate} \item[I.] {\bf XRFs:} their $\nu$NS-NS \emph{out-states} transit, during the inspiral regime which spans the frequency range $f < f_{\rm merger}/(1+z)$ (see Table~\ref{tab:freqs}), first the eLISA frequency band to then enter the Advanced LIGO-Virgo ones in the final orbits prior to the merging process (i.e. when $P_{\rm orb}<0.2$~s).
 Resonant bar detectors are not sensitive in this inspiral regime frequency range.
 The characteristic strain generated by these sources in the inspiral regime is below the sensitivity of eLISA.
-The merger regime, which expands frequencies from $f_{\rm contact}/(1+z)$ to $f_{\rm qnm}/(1+z)$ (see Table~\ref{tab:freqs}), is outside the eLISA frequency band but inside the frequency band of aLIGO, AdV and bar detectors.
+The merger regime, which expands frequencies from $f_{\rm contact}/(1+z)$ to $f_{\rm qnm}/(1+z)$ (see Table~\ref{tab:freqs}), is outside the eLISA frequency band but inside the frequency band of Advanced LIGO-Virgo and bar detectors.
 See Fig.~\ref{fig:h_char} for details.
 These $\nu$NS-NS mergers can lead either to S-GRFs or S-GRBs (see in IV and V below the conclusion about their GW detectability).